naren-srini/PassportOAuth/README.md

 ## Scripts

-In the project client directory you can run (DEve):
+In the project client directory you can run (DEV):

 ### `npm start`